redcatphp/strategy/README.md

 4. Basic usage
 --------------

- Why is Wire (and its [Dice](https://r.je/dice.html) parent) different?
+ Why is Ding (and its [Dice](https://r.je/dice.html) parent) different?
 A lot of DICs require that you provide some configuration for each possible component in order just to work.

- Wire takes a convention-over-configuration approach and uses type hinting to infer what dependencies an object has.
+ Ding takes a convention-over-configuration approach and uses type hinting to infer what dependencies an object has.
 As such, no configuration is required for basic object graphs.

 ### 4.1 Object graph creation